alphagov/styleguides/using-rubocop.md

 ##Recommended usage

 Using Rubocop is not compulsory for GDS Ruby projects.
 It is however highly recommended to enforce at least consistent use of whitespace and indentation.
 The GDS-styleguide cops are validated by default and present in the gds-ruby-styleguide.yml configuration.
 Other validators that may be useful to your project can be found in the three "other-***.yml" files.
-All cops should be enabled and disabled at the discretion of each project's technical lead.
+Choice of cops to use is left to the discretion of your team.

 ##How to setup Rubocop